 - Diagrams: Available diagrams include 2D P-Mx, P-My and Mx-My interaction and 3D P-Mx-My interaction surface or wire-frame.
 Key points shown automatically on the interaction diagrams.
 Input loads shown with different colors on the 2D/3D diagrams or surface denoting the adequacy of the section for each load

 - Printing: Automatic printing of very impressive interaction diagrams for multiple sections.
-If you happen to have PDF making software, you will be able to create your very own design handbook similar to CRSI Handbook!
-Here is an example
+You can even create your very own design handbook similar to CRSI Handbook!
+Here is an example handbook

 User Interface Features